Your new organisation

 To be successful with Merri you will go above and beyond to achieve great results for our clients, the organisation and yourself.
 We’re looking for individuals with:

-- Proven track records in creating efficiency and meeting targets
+- A proven track record in creating efficiency and meeting targets

 What we offer